idank/holykeebs-docs/guides/buyers-guide/index.md

 A bottom plate / case sits under the keyboard PCB and is a low cost option compared to a fully enclosed machined metal / plastic molded case.

 We carry a variety of colors for laser cut acrylic plates or 3d printed cases.
+Our 3d printed cases feature a thin bezel that is the same height as the top plate of the keyboard.

 <Images :paths="[cases1, cases2, cases3, cases4]" />